Benjamin Mendy: Marseille

 On 8 July 2013, Mendy signed for Ligue 1 club Olympique de Marseille.
 Mendy was signed by manager Élie Baup, who had led Marseille to a second-place finish and qualification for the 2013–14 UEFA Champions League in the previous season.
 He made his club and Ligue 1 debut on 11 August against Guingamp, and scored his first goal for Marseille on 24 September against Saint-Étienne.
 Mendy was in the squad for all six group-stage matches, and made his European debut on 1 October at Borussia Dortmund.
 However, Marseille lost all their group-stage matches while falling out of the competition, and Baup was sacked in favor of former club manager José Anigo.

 Mendy was sparingly used toward the end of the season by Anigo, and made just one start in Marseille's final fourteen games.
-His performance in the start, against Lille on 20 April 2014, was criticized by former Marseille left-back Éric Di Meco, who claimed he would "eat a rat" if Mendy ever made the French national team.
+His performance in the start, against Lille on 20 April 2014, was criticized by former Marseille left-back Éric Di Meco, who claimed he would "eat a rat" if Mendy ever made the France national team.
 After the season, Mendy was included on the 40-man shortlist for the 2014 Golden Boy award.

 Mendy developed his game the following season under Argentinian manager Marcelo Bielsa, as Mendy claimed Bielsa had "given back to him the strength and aggressiveness lost last year."
 Mendy made 33 starts in the league in the 2014–15 campaign, getting 6 assists, as Marseille qualified for the Europa League.
 On 23 September 2015, Mendy was shown a straight red card shortly after coming on as a substitute against Toulouse, after he committed a professional foul on Toulouse's Jean-Daniel Akpa Akpro.
 Mendy would be given a two-match ban, and later missed a further 13 games for Marseille after picking up a hamstring injury against Caen in the Coupe de France on 3 January 2016.

 Mendy played for five different managers in three seasons at the Stade Vélodrome.
 He made 101 competitive appearances with the club and had 14 assists to his name.